svetzal/blog-content/posts/2021/snapmaker_pencil_tray.md

 Eventually, inspired by the community, I slowly took on a variety of projects.
 I learned so much every step of the way.

-Let's dig in to my journey on this project.
+Let's dig in to my journey on this project, the pencil tray.

 # 1. Design